A Cartoonist's Nightmare

+A Cartoonist's Nightmare is a 1935 American animated comedy short film directed by Jack King.
+It was released on September 14, 1935.
+It is the 61st film in the Looney Tunes series and the first cartoon to star Beans, making it the first Looney Tunes short to not star a human protagonist, either Bosko or Buddy.

 Plot

-It is closing time at an animation studio and nearly all the staff members are leaving for the day, except for one animator, who needs to finish up with his work while an elderly custodian keeps on watch.
-In the animator's drawing, he sketches a dungeon scene where Beans the Cat encounters a goblin.
-Weary for working several hours continuously, the animator decides to take a little snooze after he draws a steel barricade between the two characters to prevent the goblin from reaching Beans.
+It is closing time at a run-down animation studio implied to be Leon Schlesinger Productions, and nearly all the staff members are leaving for the day, except for one animator, a caricature of animator Paul Smith, who needs to finish up with his work on a fictitious Beans cartoon while an elderly custodian keeps on watch.
+In the animator's drawing, he sketches a dungeon scene where Beans encounters a goblin.
+Weary for working several hours continuously, the animator decides to take a sleep after he draws a steel barricade between the two characters to prevent the goblin from reaching Beans.

 After 30 minutes, the goblin comes to life and pulls the animator into the drawing, carrying him away beyond the scene.
 Shocked and terrified, the animator tries to break out of the goblin's grasp, but ends up getting punched many times.
 He is then brought into a mystic chamber where painted portraits of various villains are displayed on the walls, as they happened to be the animator's creations as well as those of his colleagues.
-Coming to life with the intent for revenge for how the animator and other cartoonists made them get subdued in the end of each film, the villains give him a pencil and force him to draw a deep pit in the floor, where they toss him inside.
+Coming to life with the intent for revenge for how the animator and other cartoonists made them get subdued in the end of each film, the villains give him a pencil and force him to draw a deep and extremely detailed pit in the floor, where they toss him inside.
 Upon falling in, the animator holds onto a branch, trying to avoid being devoured by the crocodile at the bottom.